danelahman/lograc-2022/README.md

   [agda-mode](https://agda.readthedocs.io/en/latest/tools/emacs-mode.html)
   plugin

-The Agda modes for both of these code editors are rougly equal in the features that they support, so which one you will use will come down to your personal preference and any prior experience with these editors.
+The Agda modes for both of these code editors are roughly equal in the features that they support, so which one you will use will come down to your personal preference and any prior experience with these editors.
 If you do not have prior experience with Emacs, we recommend